 Micah is a friend who performed with Fire On Fire and on a few Big Blood albums.
 He does two songs here and they do three, and this is great stuff.
 Sister is a dirge by Caleb, holding the center between doomy and pretty and heavy and light.
 Kentucky Babe is a cover of a song from 1896, with thick reverb making Colleen sound more unearthly than ever.

 And The Queen and Her Court is an evolution from the Wicked Hex sound, with chords and vocal soloing like Water, in a verse-chorus structure with an insistent slow rhythm like Run, but much prettier -- I love how the sounds come together at the end of each chorus.
 The lyrics are so orderly that at first I thought it was a cover, and later I thought it might be an elaborate allegory for the creative process.
 Now I think it has the same uncommon theme as Beat Happening's Our Secret.

 Old Time Primitives (2012)

-Away part I and part II and Leviathan Song part I will reappear with higher numbers on Unlikely Mothers, so I assumed these were early drafts.
+Away part I and part II, and Leviathan Song part I, will reappear with higher numbers on Unlikely Mothers, so I assumed these were early drafts.
 But in this video from their European tour in 2011, Away already sounds like the 2014 version.
-So I'm guessing that Away parts I and II are variations on the live version, while Leviathian Song Pt I is the raw song that they would later fill out into Part II.
+So I'm guessing that Away I and II are variations on the live version, while Leviathian I is the raw song that they would later fill out into Part II.